Juniva616/quiz/README.md

 The site Accessibility is 100, the same good results are for Performance, Best Practices and CEO.

 ### Fixed bugs
-When I tested the quiz on screen sizes for mobile phones I noticed that the quiz took a few screens to scroll down to the score area.
+- When I tested the quiz on screen sizes for mobile phones I noticed that the quiz took a few screens to scroll down to the score area.
 It was not comfortable for users, so I make the right image invisible on the small screens.
 It does not influence the functionality of the quiz and improves comfort of use.
+- Also  I noticed that for the screen sizes less than 640px the image was not centered.
+I fixed this problem adding the css rule with
+ display: grid and  place-items: center.

 ### Unfixed bugs
 No unfixed bugs.